COVID-19 Alert Level 2 Find out what Level 2 means for Council services and facilities... Read more

 Waimakariri's Civil Defence Emergency Management Cadet Unit is the first of its kind in the country, running alongside other youth and cadet programmes in our district such as Air Training Corps, St Johns cadets and more.

 The newly established programme for young people aged 12-17 provides training in Civil Defence and Emergency Management (CDEM) and skills from partner emergency service agencies.
 It is a joint venture between Waimakariri's Civil Defence Emergency Management and Youth Development teams.

 During the term of the programme, CDEM Cadets will learn foundation emergency services skills, earn NZQA credits for Civil Defence and emergency service related training, and get involved with volunteering opportunities in their local community.
 They will get a taste of how rewarding a future career in emergency services and volunteering can be.

-The 2020 programme will commmence in February.
+The 2021 programme will commence in February.
 Cadets will train weekly on a Tuesday night from 6pm - 8pm and also have the opportunity to attend weekend camps throughout the year.

 For the 2021 programme, there will be 4 spaces available.